 Menu bar The rectangle at the top of the screen.
 The left side displays menu commands that you can access by pressing Alt plus the first letter of the selection.
 For example, pressing Alt+S saves a new or modified notification record.
 The right side lists keys on the keyboard and the actions they perform.
-For example, pressing Esc allows you to exit the a copy of the user information on the Users screen.
+For example, pressing Esc allows you to exit the Notify some and return to the Heart some Esc allows.